-Executives with London-based BG Group plc and Chevron Corp., two companies that were not part of the long-term negotiations with Murkowski last year, testified Wednesday before a joint hearing of the Alaska Senate and House oil and gas committees.
+Executives with London-based BG Group plc and Chevron Corp., two companies that were not part of the long-term negotiations with Murkowski last year, testified Wednesday before a joint hearing of the Alaska Senate and House oil and gas committees, which are considering HB 177.
+Legislators hope to move a gasline bill through by the end of the session in May.

-BG Vice President David Keane told lawmakers his company is encouraged by Palin's proposal, which would require energy companies to establish project criteria in exchange for pipeline inducement incentives (see Daily GPI, March 5).
-The Alaska Gasline Inducement Act (AGIA) sets the framework for what incentives would be offered to potential pipeline builders in exchange for their commitment to move Alaska's gas to market.
+BG Vice President David Keane told lawmakers his company is encouraged by Palin’s proposal, which would require energy companies to establish project criteria in exchange for pipeline inducement incentives (see NGI, Jan.
+22).
+The Alaska Gasline Inducement Act (AGIA) sets the framework for what incentives would be offered to potential pipeline builders in exchange for their commitment to move Alaska’s gas to market.

 “It’s the right way to go,” BG vice president David Keane told lawmakers.
 “Having a solid approach that includes all of the participants is very, very important.
 Something like this moves the process forward more properly than what’s been done in the past.”